Light Reaction Regiment: History

 All three companies were deployed to Zamboanga City in September, 2013 and led the over 3,000 soldiers and police deployed in the siege.
 The terrain proved tough for the other units used to fighting rebels in the jungles and remote, uphill areas.
-The Light Reaction Regiment (still a Battalion at the time) consisted of battle tested soldiers recruited from the Army's elite fighting units, the 1st Scout Ranger Regiment and the Special Forces.
-The unit was undermanned throughout the operation, only being at 40% authorized manpower and had to be augmented by 45 SEALs from the navy's Naval Special Operations Group.
+The unit was undermanned throughout the operation, only being at 40% strength and had to be augmented by 45 SEALs from the Navy's Naval Special Operations Group.
 Despite the setbacks, the operation was a success, but it cost the lives of 9 LRB soldiers with a further 37 wounded.

+LRB's elevation to a full regiment was formally sanctioned by Defense Secretary Gazmin on 16 January 2014, now renamed as the Light Reaction Regiment (LRR).
+A further three companies have been authorized to be added to the three currently operational, bringing the total end strength of the regiment up to 600 soldiers.

 In 2014, the LRR conducted a trojan horse operation at a drag race to either kill or capture Abu Sayyaf target Sihata Latip, who was wanted for kidnapping 21 people in Malaysia in 2000.
 He went on to conduct a string of kidnappings in the Philippines over subsequent years, but as the Philippines got better at counter terrorism operations, the Islamists were cut off from overseas international terror-finance networks, particularly the ones originating in Saudi Arabia and in order to make up for this loss in income, they engage in kidnapping for ransom.
 The 24 LRR soldiers trained for a week to execute the mission.
 They dressed up as if going to a Muslim wedding, rented local jeeps and decorated it.
 Some soldiers dressed up as women to avoid raising suspicion.
 One soldier with a M249 light machine gun dressed as a pregnant woman, but forgot to shave on the day of the operation and had to loan a hand fan from one of the female soldiers on the base to cover his goatee.
 On the way to the drag race one of the jeeps broke down.
 The commander of the operation decided to go on with the mission with only one jeep and 13 men.
 When they arrived at the drag race, the LRR operators identified their High Value Target from about 50 civilians and terrorists, approached and drew weapons.
 A firefight ensued in which the target was killed, but at the loss of a LRR operator who got shot in the neck.
 The operators loaded up the two bodies and made their getaway, while being shot at by Abu Sayyaf and Moro Islamic Liberation Front.